vadnov/guides/nginx.md

 ```
 sudo ufw status
 ```
 will give you a status.
-If it is inactive you can skip this section/
+If it is inactive you can skip this section.